OpenBMB/IoA/_sources/customize/integrate_thirdparty_agent.rst.txt

 ===============================
 * **Building an HTTP service for Open Interpreter**:

-  * The Open Interpreter, located in the :code:`im_client/agents/open_interpreter` directory, will be dockerized.
-This directory includes FastAPI POST endpoints, which will be exposed as an HTTP service when started with Uvicorn.
+  * The Open Interpreter, located in the :code:`im_client/agents/open_interpreter/open_interpreter_agent.py` script, will be dockerized.
+This script includes FastAPI POST endpoints, which will be exposed as an HTTP service when started with Uvicorn.
 When deployed with Docker, these endpoints can be accessed externally.

 * **Creating Docker for Open Interpreter**: